irfanulkabirhira/Amazon-Sales-yearly-Product-s-Dashboard-Creation/README.md

 # Amazon-Sales-yearly-Product-s-Dashboard-Creation
-Amazon Sales yearly Product's Dashboard Creation
+📦 Amazon Sales Yearly Product Dashboard (Power BI)

 This Power BI dashboard provides a detailed visual representation of Amazon’s yearly product sales performance across various dimensions, spanning the years 2012 to 2015.
 The project was built to offer business users and analysts a dynamic way to explore sales metrics, customer behavior, market trends, and product profitability.

 📊 This project showcases how Power BI can be used to convert raw sales data into actionable insights that drive strategic decisions in e-commerce.